-Musée du Louvre is the world’s largest art museum housing around 70,000 pieces of artworks, but not all displayed, across more than 650,000 ft² space.
+Musée du Louvre is the world's largest art museum housing around 70,000 pieces of artworks.

 The Louvre originally started as a fortress in the late 12th century when Philip II, the first known King of France, began the construction of a defensive outpost to prevent invasions from the North.
 The building’s first original design was modified by Charles V in the 14th century, only to be derailed by Hundred Years War.
 In 1527, Francis I ordered the original structure to be demolished in favor of a new lavish Renaissance-style compound.
 During the French Revolution, the Louvre was decreed to be a museum to display the nation’s masterpieces and on August 10, 1793, the Musée du Louvre officially opened its doors to the public.

 Visitors can buy tickets on Louvre’s website, or at the museum itself, but it’s more advisable to purchase ahead of time.
 Ticket costs €15,00.
 The lines for ticket holders and those who are yet to buy are separated, thus it’s quicker for the former to get in.